pkelchte/h1b/README.md

 - The petitioner claims the beneficiary for tax purposes and provides medical benefits to the beneficiary.

 #### 2. Specialty Occupation
-With expert letters and other forms of documentation, it must be shown that the position meets one of the following criteria:
+With writing by an expert in the field, or other forms of documentation, it must be shown that the position meets one of the following criteria:

 1. A baccalaureate or higher degree or its equivalent is normally the minimum requirement for entry into the particular position;
 2. The degree requirement is common to the industry in parallel positions among similar organizations or, an employer may show that its particular position is so complex or unique that it can be performed only by an individual with a degree;